 Marcus Thompson is a teaching fellow (part-time) at Aberdeen University Business School.
 He has a background in business strategy, entrepreneurship and international marketing.
 The focus is fast-growth organisations that expand internationally.
 His courses encompass sustainability, circularity and ethics.

-In the UK and Europe, there is a discussion that social enterprises are a way of addressing social problems.
-They are seen as a way of tackling social, economic and environmental inequalities within disadvantaged and disenfranchised communities.
+In the UK and Europe, there is a discussion about the changing role of marketing within third-sector organisations.
+Social enterprises are one form of charity that are seen as a way of tackling social, economic and environmental inequalities within disadvantaged and disenfranchised communities.
 BUT only a few are ambitious enough or capable of accelerated growth that creates an international and socially sustainable impact - one that goes beyond their own locality.

 Marcus Thompson is a teaching fellow (part time) at Aberdeen University Business School.
 He is co-ordinator for: